-Refugee Week takes place 20-26 June 2022 and the theme this year is Healing.
+Refugee Week takes place from 19 to 25 June 2023 and the theme this year is Compassion.

 Sessions plans: Discussions around refugees can be difficult for young children to understand.
 These session plans use the book Lily and the Polar Bears by Jion Sheibani to support early years children to begin to understand more about refugees in an accessible and age appropriate way.

 - To begin to learn about refugees through use of a picture book, simple activities and relevant discussions

 - To support teaching for Refugee Week